wanderer-industries/community-edition/README.md

 ## Upgrade

-Each new [release](https://github.com/wanderer-industries/wanderer/releases) contains information on how to upgrade to it from the previous version.
 This section outlines the general steps and explains the versioning.

+Try to keep your instance up to date with the latest version.
+If you're using Docker Compose, you can use the `docker compose pull` command to update your containers and then run `docker compose up -d` to start them again.

+**Note:** You should stop docker contaners before upgrading to avoid data loss.
+If you're using Docker Compose, you can use the `docker compose stop` or `docker compose down` commands to stop your containers.

 ### Version management